 Former spouses, parents, parents-in-law, disabled veterans, foreign military personnel and Uniformed Services retirees and their families are not eligible for the TDP.

-The enrollment application must be received by UCCI not later than the 20th day of the month for coverage to begin on the first day of the next month.
-If UCCI receives the application after the 20th day of the month, coverage may not begin until the first day of the second month.
+The enrollment application must be received no later than the 20th day of the month for coverage to begin on the first day of the next month.
+If the application is received after the 20th day of the month, coverage may not begin until the first day of the second month.
 Incorrect eligibility information in DEERS will cause applications to be denied.

 Once enrolled, members must stay in the TDP for at least 12 months (with certain exceptions, such as loss of DEERS eligibility because of divorce, marriage of a child, etc.).
 After 12 months, enrollment continues on a month-to-month basis.
-The sponsor must contact UCCI to disenroll from the TDP.
+Disenrollment must be initiated by the sponsor.

 The first month's premium is due upon enrollment.
 The premium amount is shown on the enrollment form.
-After the first month, monthly premiums may be paid by payroll allotment or, in some cases, may be billed directly to the member by UCCI.
+After the first month, monthly premiums may be paid by payroll allotment or, in some cases, may be billed directly to the member.